leaningtech/labs/sites/cheerpj/src/content/docs/14-explanation/File-System-support.md

 | `/files/uploads/`   | Files uploaded via the window title bar upload button, non persistent | No        | Yes  |
 | `/files/downloads/` | Files saved here are automatically downloaded to the user's machine   | Java only | Yes  |

+> [!info] The uploads and downloads directories are only available in versions CheerpJ 4.3 and higher

 <div align="center">

 ![](/docs/cheerpj3/assets/filesystem.png)